-The pancreas forms an external secretion important in digestion and an internal se cretion, insulin, concerned with carbohydrate metab olism.
+pancreas forms external secretion digestion The an important in internal concerned with carbohydrate and an secretion, insulin. metabolism.

 HEART

 Heart is a hollow muscular organ with four cavities, each provided at its outlet with a valve, whose function is to maintain the circulation of the blood.
 The two upper cavities are known as atria or auricles, the two lower ones as ventricles.